tgi-point/tgi-point.github.io/privacy_wakers_en.md

 For more information on what type of information Firebase collects, please visit the Google Privacy & Terms web page: https://policies.google.com/privacy

-Airbridge
-For more information on the privacy practices of Airbridge, please visit their Privacy & Terms web page: https://www.airbridge.io/privacy-policy

-Braze
-For more information on the privacy practices of Braze, please visit their Privacy & Terms web page: https://www.braze.com/company/legal/privacy

 Advertising
 We may use Service providers to show advertisements to You to help support and maintain Our Service.